Zachary High community mourns football player who died after battle with renal cancer

 "Our most heartfelt prayers are with his family.
 Please continue to keep them in your prayers.
 We know that losing Je’Caryous is not only difficult for his family, but for his friends, teammates, classmates, and our staff at ZHS," Principal Lindsey Spence said.

-Spence said that counselling will be made available to staff members and students.
+Spence said that counseling will be made available to staff members and students.

 "We will make every effort to assist our students, staff, and parents to cope with this loss today, tomorrow and in the future," Spence added.